Rosengate/exedra-web/resources/views/docs/controller/introduction.md

 This package is built to tackle the issue and give you a nice routing controller over your routing groups.
 The controller is anemic, flattened and incapable of construction (being a protected ```__construct```), but knows very well about the routing design.

-The annotation design is fairly simple, just a `@property-value` mapping.
+The annotation design is fairly simple, just a `@property value` mapping.
 Nothing much!

 *p/s : Originally developed as a separate package on https://github.com/exedron/routeller (now deprecated)*